SomMeri/less4j/README.md

 System.out.println(css);
 </code></pre>

 The method may throw either `IncorrectTreeException` or `CompileException` .
-Both are runtime and their message line and column numbers identifying source place that caused the error.
+Both are runtime and their message contains line and column numbers identifying source place that caused the error.

 ## TODO:
 rewrite ended here